 However, I think the highlight of the day was arriving at Aialik Glacier where the Captain turned off the engine and we stood still, observing and listening to this great wall of ice.
 Just near the edge of the glacier we spotted a lone kayaker, gently paddling around the small icebergs and wondered where he came from and how he ever got there!
 It was a sight we will certainly remember.
 Upon arriving back in Seward, after being served lunch aboard the ship, we re-boarded the train for the trip back to Girdwood, arriving at 9pm.
 We were exhausted after this long journey, but so enthusiastic about our incredible day!

 Visiting Anchorage & Its Environs

 With our limited time, we had to make some choices about what to see in the city.
-We spent a long and worthwhile visit at the Anchorage Museum of History and Art (907/343-4326) which presents an extensive and fascinating historical exhibit covering the region's indigenous people and early explorers, through Alaska's statehood and the Alaska Pipeline via artifacts, photographs and displays.
+We spent a long and worthwhile visit at the Anchorage Museum of History and Art.
+It presents an extensive and fascinating historical exhibit covering the region's indigenous people and early explorers through Alaska's statehood and the Alaska Pipeline via artifacts, photographs and displays.
 Separate, but very much related, are the impressive explorers' sketches, grand landscapes in oils and photography, and, my favorite, the contemporary Native masks and sculptures.
 The similarities and contrasts between the work of these indigenous artists and those of the past were most fascinating.

 The words "Alyeska" as well as "Alaska" are derived from the Aleut word meaning "great land of white to the east."
 After our very brief visit, we have to agree.